Thanks to the support for our community, we raised over £452,850 towards our project www.uistwind.com

-NUDC is setting up a community benefit society to run the Share Offer, called North Uist Development Company Trading (NUDC-T).
+NUDC has set up a community benefit society to run the Share Offer and the project going forward, called North Uist Development Company (Trading) Limited (NUDC-T).
 Community shares differ from normal shares traded on the stock market – they can’t be sold or transferred and each shareholder, regardless of how many shares they buy, has one vote in the company.
-We also that the Share Offer will attract investors from neighbouring communities throughout the Outer Hebrides, and the rest of the country.

 What benefits will the project bring?

-Why do we want to run a community share offer?
+Why did we want to run a community share offer?

 Share offers are seen as a safe, long-term investment.
 It’s a way to bring more money into the local economy: